jekyll/minima/_posts/2021-03-17-happy-birthday.md

 ---

 ## Turning 25 (2021)
 This has been a weird year.
 I find myself feeling a little bit melancholic, as I often do on birthdays.
+This is a feeling I am used to at this point, and I know that the way to deal with it is to plan out a nice day for myself in advance.
+I think I will go to Lodhi Garden for a walk and eat cake.

+I already wrote a reflections piece [earlier in the year](/hindsight-in-2020) but for the sake of consistency, here's another list.

+#### Highlights of the year
+- Graduated from IDC (virtually!)
+- Started a job at Microsoft
+- Travelled to Bangalore to meet friends, and then did a road trip from there to Pune.
+Took only two days off during the 2 week trip and realised my long-standing dream of working while couchsurfing.
+- Added floral masks to my floral shirt aesthetic

+#### Things I want to do at 25
+- Move out (have some some attempts in this direction)
+- Get vaccinated
+- Contingent on vaccine, but I have the money to spend on travelling and I still haven't done much of that with friends
+- Fix my knees and start running again

+This was Gyan in 2020-21.
+Here's to being 25!

 ## Turning 24 (2020)
 I didn't write anything in 2020 because the IIT Bombay campus unexpectedly shut down due to COVID-19, and I took a flight back home the next morning.
 Here are some pictures from that day though.